 Thursday Cloudy.
 Medium (60%) chance of showers, most likely in the morning and afternoon.
 Winds NW 20 to 30 km/h.

-Wednesday Partly cloudy.
-Areas of morning frost about the Upper Hunter.
-Slight (20%) chance of a shower about the Upper Hunter in the afternoon and evening.
+Friday Partly cloudy.
+Slight (20%) chance of a shower about the Upper Hunter in the morning.
 Near zero chance of rain elsewhere.
-Snow possible above 1000 metres.
-Winds W/NW 15 to 25 km/h increasing to 20 to 30 km/h during the day.
+Winds W 20 to 30 km/h.

 Hunter Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|